Facebook Pixel

 Solution Approach

-The solution follows a sorting and binary search strategy to find the optimal replacement:
+The solution uses sorting and the binary search template to find the optimal replacement.

 Step 1: Initial Setup